programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 ```
 "http://chroniclingamerica.loc.gov/search/pages/results/?state=" + value.escape('url') + "&date1=" + cells['year'].value.escape('url') + "&date2=" + cells['year'].value + "&dateFilterType=yearRange&sequence=1&sort=date&rows=5&format=json"
 ```
+{% include figure.html caption="Create query URL" filename="refine-chronam-url.png" %}

-The constants (base URL, search service, and query fields) are concatenated together with the values in each row.
+The express concatenates the constants (base URL, search service, and query fields) together with the values in each row.
 The `escape()` function is added to the cell variables to ensure the string will be safe in a URL (the opposite of the `unescape()` function introduced in *Example 1*).
 Explicitly, the first query URL will ask for newspapers from Idaho (`state=Idaho`), from the year `1865`, only the front pages (`sequence=1`), sorting by date (`sort=date`), returning a maximum of five (`rows=5`) in JSON (`format=json`).